 - Matthew 7:1-5: "Do not judge, or you too will be judged.
 For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.
-Why do you look at the speck of sawdust in your brother's eve and pay no attention to the plank in your own eye?
-How can you say to your brother, 'Let me take the speck out of your eye, when all the time there is a plank in your own eye?
+Why do you look at the speck of sawdust in your brother's eye and pay no attention to the plank in your own eye?
+How can you say to your brother, 'Let me take the speck out of your eye,' when all the time there is a plank in your own eye?
 You hypocrite, first take the plank out of your own eye, and then you will see clearly to remove the speck from your brother's eye."
-This passage warns against the hypocrisy of judging others without recognizing one's own faults. - given to you; seek, and you will find; knocks, the door will be opened."
-These in our interactions with others.

-verses imply that our intentions guide our discoveries.
+This passage warns against the hypocrisy of judging others without recognizing one's own faults. - Matthew 7:7-8: "Ask, and it will be given to you; seek, and you will find; knock, and the door will be opened to you.
+For everyone who asks receives; the one who seeks finds; and to the one who knocks, the door will be opened."
+These verses imply that our intentions guide our discoveries.
 By seeking the good in others, we encourage the revelation of their virtues rather than their faults.

-- Leviticus 19:18: "Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as vourself.
+- Leviticus 19:18: "Do not seek revenge or bear a grudge against anyone among your people, but love your neighbor as yourself.
 I am the LORD."
 The Old Testament teaches the sentiment of not judging but rather focusing on loving. - Luke 6:37: "Do not judge, and you will not be judged.
 Do not condemn, and you will not be condemned.
 Forgive, and you will be forgiven."
 Jesus here connects the act of refraining from judgement with the grace of forgiveness, encouraging his followers to embrace a forgiving spirit. - Philippians 4:8: "Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable-if anything is excellent or praiseworthy-think about such things."
 Paul echoes Jesus' sentiment by advising believers to focus their thoughts on the positive attributes and virtues, fostering a mindset that looks for and encourages the good in others.